Azure/pcs-cli/README.md

 specific requirements.
 Visit [azureiotsolutions.com](https://www.azureiotsolutions.com) for more details or to deploy using the GUI.

+### Solution Types

+This CLI has the ability to deploy the following solution types:

+1. Remote Monitoring.
+1. Device Simulation.

 ### Features

 This CLI has the ability to deploy the following configurations of solutions: